-There are two ways of looking at this and I’ll have to stand with both.
+There are two ways of looking at this and I’ll have to stand on both sides of the fence with this one.
 You’ll get what I mean a few paragraphs down.

-Today my advice for you is to create a side hustle.
-Especially in this Covid-19 world where digitalization and gig economy has significantly grown, the opportunities to execute on a side hustle easily have exponentially grown.
+Well, today my advice for you is to create a side hustle.
+Especially in this post-Covid-19 world where digitization and gig economy has significantly grown, the opportunities to execute on a side hustle easily have exponentially grown with it.

 You see an entrepreneur, the way we label them today, is typically someone who we envision taking a huge leap and is willing to jump into the cold water, risking all or nothing.
 It’s someone who eats ramen noodles all day, sleeps on their parent’s couch and perhaps even gives up a 9-5 in order to be fully committed to their vision of starting their business.
 There is no plan B. It’s all or nothing.

 Now, that may be true to a certain extent and as I previously mentioned you could argue either way, however, that is not always the case and often far from the image we have of an entrepreneur these days.
 Go to silicon valley, Berlin, Tel-Aviv, and all the other tech hot spots and you’ll notice that this image is often far from reality.

 In a book, I read a while back by organizational psychologist Adam Grant called “Originals: How Non-Conformists Move the World“, he argues that entrepreneurs that are successful are usually not the high-risk takers we make them out to be.
 They are typically more conservative than we think, and usually, they move on two grounds.